 * If no key ID is specified, the default, Kinesis Video-managed key (

-* Amazon Web Services/kinesisvideo
+* Amazon Web Services/kinesisvideo) is used.

 *